 restricted taxi plates means taxi plates used, or to be used, on a taxi operated subject to conditions restricting the operation of the taxi to specified times or areas.

-[Section 30J inserted by No. 29 of 2016 s.
+[Section 30J inserted: No. 29 of 2016 s.
 6.]

 30K.
 Application for adjustment assistance grant